Is Dental Insurance a Money-Saver or Just Another Expense?

 Quite often, dental insurance is very underutilized.
 This means that people are quick to purchase a dental insurance plan without really needing most of what it offers.
 It means they are likely overpaying for dental care.

 Most dentists agree that genetics plays a big factor in the health of your teeth and gums.
-Additionally, good oral hygiene habits and a commitment to regular dental exams as recommended by your dentist can keep your teeth healthy and dental costs low.
+Additionally, good oral hygiene habits and a commitment to regular dental exams, as recommended by your dentist, can keep your teeth healthy and dental costs low.

-You already know your track record in terms of how many fillings you’ve had as well as other procedures, such as root canal or implants.
+You already know your track record in terms of how many fillings you’ve had as well as other procedures, such as root canals or implants.
 Did your parents have dental problems?
 This information is a useful place to start in determining the health of your mouth over the long term, and consequently, your expected dental costs.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

-Twice each week you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.
+Twice each week, you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 We respect your privacy.
 Unsubscribe at any time.